Agricultural Field Calculators

 Rent cost per bushel = cash rent ÷ yield.
 At $300/acre rent and 200 bu/acre yield, rent adds $1.50/bu to your cost of production.
 At $400/acre rent and a drought year with only 150 bu/acre, rent alone is $2.67/bu — which can push total cost above market price.

 Cap rates for US cropland typically range 2.5–3.5%.
-Pacific Northwest irrigated ground trades at 2.5–3.0% (reflecting land appreciation expectations).
+Irrigated ground often trades at 2.5–3.0% (reflecting higher land values).
 Midwest dryland corn ground is typically 3.0–3.5%.
 A 3.0% cap rate is a useful midpoint for general estimates.

 Yes.
 Crop insurance premiums are a real operating cost, typically $15–$40/acre depending on coverage level and crop.
 Excluding insurance would overstate your available rent budget by that amount and understate your true break-even risk.